jpgoldberg/toy-crypto-math/_sources/modules/vigenere.rst.txt

 'ONCE UPON A MIDNIGHT DREARY'

-While a Cipher instance persists the key and the alphabet, the :meth:`Cipher.encrypt` method starts over at the 0-th element of the key.
+While a Cipher instance persists the key and the alphabet, the :meth:`Cipher.encrypt` method starts over at the zeroth element of the key.

 >>> cipher = vigenere.Cipher("DEADBEEF", alphabet= "0123456789ABCDEF")
 >>> zero_message = "00000000000000000000"